patricksimpson/posts/2020/emacs-2020.md

 ## Customize

-What all these years of Vim has thaught me is, learn to customize and never stop customizing.
+What all these years of Vim has thaught me, learn to customize and never stop customizing.

 This year, I completely gutted my Emacs configuration and replaced it, line by line, plugin by plugin.
 It's fast, lightweight, and looks great.

 [Check it out here](https://github.com/patricksimpson/dotfiles/tree/master/emacs)